fconstancias/metabaRpipe/README.md

-This pipeline is an `R`, `phyloseq` oriented pipeline to analyse metabardocing data using `dada2` and based on the following tutorials [https://f1000research.com/articles/5-1492](https://f1000research.com/articles/5-1492), [https://benjjneb.github.io/dada2/tutorial.html](https://benjjneb.github.io/dada2/tutorial.html).
+This pipeline is an `R`, `phyloseq` oriented pipeline to analyse metabardocing data using `dada2` and based on the following tutorials: [https://f1000research.com/articles/5-1492](https://f1000research.com/articles/5-1492), [https://benjjneb.github.io/dada2/tutorial.html](https://benjjneb.github.io/dada2/tutorial.html).

-Cite this package **in addition** to the developers of `dada2` and the other packages you used *i.e.*, `DECIPHER` in the pipeline depending on the parameters:
+Cite this package **in addition** to the developers of `dada2` and the other packages you used in the pipeline *i.e.*, `DECIPHER`:

 [Florentin Constancias, & Frédéric Mahé.
 (2022). fconstancias/metabaRpipe: v0.9 (v0.9).
 Zenodo. https://doi.org/10.5281/zenodo.6423397](https://zenodo.org/record/6423397#.Yk_azd86-_J)